 The Contract Review Service can only give advice on existing contracts.
 HMRC won’t usually give opinions to companies or partnerships on contracts for a particular tax year unless they have all the information they need before the 5 April of that tax year.

 - facts, including looking at the relationship between the worker and client

 - contract or contracts which establish the relationship

 They may also want to talk to you and to others, including the client.

 Information the Contract Review Service will need

-HMRC need your full co-operation to establish the facts relating to the engagement and will need to see copies of any contracts involved in the relationship.
+HMRC will need to see copies of any contracts involved in the relationship.
 You should send copies of these contracts to the IR35 Customer Service Unit together with any other relevant information, such as:

 - copies of any tenders made by the intermediary

-- details of how and who allocates the work and the role the worker plays in the client’s organisation i.e. does he or she work alone or as part of a team
+- details of how and who allocates the work and the role the worker plays in the client’s organisation any other documentation relating to the working terms and conditions

 - the number of engagements held during the year